 Crawford is ambidextrous, and would probably try a conventional and southpaw stance against Pacquiao in an attempt to leverage him for shots.
 The problem is he'd either be available for the full brunt of Manny's lethal straight left, or catch unusual right hand shots and combinations from all over the place.

-Pacquiao's extreme and dynamic footwork would befuddle Crawford, making him feel as if he were fighting in 3D, and he'd go back to his corner at the end of rounds wondering what the hell just happened to him.
+Pacquiao's extreme and dynamic footwork would befuddle the conventional Crawford and get him to make fundamental mistakes.
+He'd strike Pacquiao on occasion, but he'd get chipped on more frequent ones, and he'd go back to his corner at the end of rounds wondering what the hell just happened to him.

-While he was very impressive in not only adjusting to Gamboa in the middle of the fight, he settled into a nice rhythm to really dominate him, showing the poise and killer instinct of a real veteran.
+He was very impressive in adjusting to Gamboa and Beltran in the middle of both fights, settling into a nice rhythm to really dominate, while showing the poise of a real veteran.
 But Gamboa was a division beyond what he can physically handle - and he did manage to rock Crawford.
-He also bothered Bud with his speed.
+He also bothered "Bud" with his speed.
+"Pac-Man" would shock him with his.

-An exciting action fight for 3 or 4 rounds would start to turn into a one-sided affair, as Pacquiao turned up the volume on his speed and his offense in violent torrents until Crawford's corner decided that they'd seen enough.
+An exciting action fight for 3 or 4 rounds would start to turn into a one-sided affair, as Pacquiao would get into a "No Flex Zone" (I love that song) and turn up the volume on his speed.
+He'd land a game changing straight left at some point, and then spill violent torrents on Crawford until white towels became white flags in the corner.

-Manny Pacquiao, in an explosive, star-studded and almost nostalgic performance, would subdue a very brave Terence Crawford via 8th round TKO.
+Manny Pacquiao, in an explosive, star-studded and almost nostalgic performance, would subdue a very brave and talented Terence Crawford via 10th round TKO.